-With just over two months into the application period, we’ve only received a handful of video submissions, but we’d love to see more.
+While we love our essay submissions, we’d love to see more video entries.
 If you’re thinking about applying, be sure to check out our video contest guidelines and tips to increase your chances of winning.

 Video Contest Guidelines